magomimmo/modern-cljs/doc/tutorial-14.md

 Our needs are very easy to be described.
 We have to:

-1. Read from the file system a pure HTML template/page which represents the Shopping Calculator
+1. Read from the file system a pure HTML template/page which represents the Shopping Calculator form;
-2. Extract from the HTTP request the parameters typed-in by the user in the Shopping form
+2. read the parameters typed-in by the user from the HTTP request;
-3. make the calculation of the total
+3. parsing the extracted values and make the calculation of the total;
-4. update the input fields of the form
+4. update the fields in the HTML form;
-5. send the updated Shopping Calculator to the user
+5. send the resulted Shopping Calculator page to the user

 The following picture shows a sequence diagram of the above description.